EOCOnline/rangertrak/README.md

 - Easy entry via auto-lookup of Ham Radio teams or individuals by tactical callsign.
 - Field report statuses can be edited: name & color, future: icon/markers.
 - View locations on Google and Leaflet/ESRI maps.
 (Google has yet to support offline/disconnected mapping, but is working on it for the future.)
 Maps also have overview/locator maps.
-- Rangers can report in as individuals or teams: both are easily edited/sorted/filtered.
+- Rangers can report in as individuals or teams: both are easily edited/sorted/filtered and then only that subset may be exported or displayed on maps.
 - Source code documentation uses [https://compodoc.app/guides/jsdoc-tags.html]Compodoc
+- Source code is evergreen: current with latest libraries (as of fall 2022)

 ## Future Roadmap

 - To work with out flaws!
+- Enhance map markers to better highlight paths, teams, statuses.
-- Reload data from local files
+- Reload data from local files.
-- Allow loading of additinoal layers (e.g., an image of trails, local features), perhaps with <https://github.com/publiclab/Leaflet.DistortableImage>
+- Allow loading of additional map layers (e.g., an image of trails, local features) perhaps with <https://github.com/publiclab/Leaflet.DistortableImage>
-- improved docs: screenshots and architectural diagrams
+- improved docs: screenshots and architectural diagrams.
-- consider <https://github.com/EventEmitter2/EventEmitter2> for multi-threaded msgs with service workers
+- consider <https://github.com/EventEmitter2/EventEmitter2> for multi-threaded msgs with service workers.
+- Optionally publish field reports to a server if Internet access allows: for display at a central EOC or even by participants out in the field with data or cell coverage.

 ## Items (still) requiring online access